 - Sewer: Basic types, asserts, Unicode, math functions.

 - Osbs: Operating system basic services.
 Portable API about files, directories, processes, threads, memory, etc.

 - Core: Non-graphic utilities in common use.
-Memory Auditor, data structures, I/O channels, MVVM, etc.
+Memory Auditor, data structures, I/O channels, lexical analysis, etc.

 - Geom2D: 2D geometry.
 Transformations, vectors, polygons, collisions, etc.

-- Draw2D: API of vector drawing, images and fonts, that connects with the native technologies of each operating system.
+- Draw2D: API of vector drawing, images and fonts.

 - Gui: High-level user interface composer.

 - OSApp: Desktop applications.
 Message loops.

-- INet: Protocols and Internet services.
-Http, Ftp, Google, etc.
+- INet: Protocols and Internet services, as HTTP.

 1. A little history